-Note: Participation in Bunk1 has a $5 registration fee, which allows you to view the online photo galleries.
+Note: Access to the Bunk1 photo galleries is free for Camp Echo families.
 There are additional costs if you would like to participate in the BunkNotes communication process.
 If you don’t want to see or purchase photographs from camp, or if you have concerns about additional costs, we suggest sending faxes and letters.

 Photos, Video, and Other Media for Promotional Purposes

 The Camp Echo registration form requires parent signature on a photography release.
 If you do not want your child to be photographed, please instruct your child to notify the photographer and to remove himself/herself from pictures.